rubenerd/rubenerd.com/content/post/2016/graduate-outcomes-survey.markdown

 ---
 title: "Graduate Outcomes Survey"
-summary: "My supervisor, if I had one, shouldn't be spammed like this"
+abstract: "My supervisor, if I had one, shouldn't be spammed like this"
 date: "2016-11-17T12:33:00+10:00"
 category: Internet
 tag: